-In addition, the Complainant claims that it complained to Respondent's Internet Service Provider (ISP) as well as the Registrar about the Disputed Domain Name through REACT by emails on 25 & 26 August, and 21 September 2015.
+In addition, the Complainant claims that it complained to Respondent's Internet Service Provider (ISP) about the Disputed Domain Name through REACT by email on 21 September 2015, which resulted in the Disputed Domain Name being temporarily disabled.
 The Complainant considers that it indicates that the Respondent at least turned a blind eye to a source of objection to his domain name.